BbriceK/EyeOnTheStreet/README.md

 # EyeOnTheStreet

-This work provides a baseline multi-label classification model for identifying four traffic calming measures from Google Street View images in Toronto and Montreal.
-Traffic calming measures are physical road modifications designed to help reduce traffic collisions and the model focuses on curb extension, cycle track, median island, and speed hump.
+This work provides a **baseline multi-label classification model** for detecting traffic calming measures from Google Street View images in Toronto and Montreal.

+Traffic calming measures are physical modifications to roads that help reduce traffic collisions.
+This baseline focuses on four measures:

+- **Curb extensions**
+- **Cycle tracks**
+- **Median islands**
+- **Speed humps**